RealyUniqueName/PHP-Mongo-Entity/README.md

 =========

 * Easy way to map your entities to Mongo.
-* Getters/setters system, wich simplifies getters and setters using:
+* Getters/setters system, which simplifies getters and setters using:

 ```php
 $obj->counter ++;